1. Young man at his window: places everywhere

 3. The phenomenon of place, matter, time and the concept of space

-The careful reader has already understood that within the framework that I’m delineating, the concept of time is absorbed within the concept of place by means of the duration intrinsic to any process through which reality unfolds; whenever and wherever, whatever process becomes actual it appears as a concrete entity-place through the interval of duration of its originating process.
+The careful reader has already understood that within the framework that I’m outlining, the concept of time is incorporated into the concept of place through the duration inherent in any process through which reality unfolds; whenever and wherever a process becomes actual it emerges as a concrete entity-place through the interval of duration of its originating process.
 This processuality describes what the term ‘implacement’ means.[5]
-To put it differently: the unfolding of a process – i.e., its ‘taking place’- which may emerge and appear in the guise of energy, fields, matter/things, etc. (i.e., a phenomenon) is intrinsically bound to the duration of the process through which the phenomenon becomes actual.
-Therefore, place is not merely the seat of matter (or of energy, fields, things, etc.), but is the actualization of processes through which matter (or energy, fields, things, etc.) and duration co-present: it is from the actualization of such processes – from their implacement – that reality appears in the guise of situated matter within an interval of duration (duration is also what guarantees the permanence and stability of an entity – and ultimately of reality -, as well as its being transitory; that’s why matter and duration are entangled between them and with place).
-Physical processes do not unfold ‘in’ time, the same way they do not unfold ‘in’ or ‘through’ space: no time external to the events, or processes, out of which things appear and behave, exists.
-It is out of the actual duration of physical processes that occur with regularity – the sun, or the moon, rising and setting, the sand falling within an hour-glass, etc. – that we have envisioned the ordinary idea of time flowing regularly.
+In other words, the unfolding of a process – i.e., its ‘taking place’, which may emerge and appear in the guise of energy, fields, matter/things, etc. (i.e., a phenomenon) – is inherently tied to the duration of the process through which the phenomenon becomes actual.
+Therefore, place is not merely the seat of matter (or of energy, fields, things, etc.), but is the actualization of the process through which matter (or energy, fields, things, etc.) and duration co-present: it is from the actualization of such processes – from their implacement – that reality appears as situated matter within an interval of duration (duration is also what guarantees the permanence and stability of an entity – and ultimately of reality –, as well as its being transitory; that’s why matter and duration are entangled between them and with place).
+Processes do not unfold ‘within’ time, just as they do not unfold ‘within’ or ‘through’ space: there is no time external to the events, or processes, out of which things appear, and behave.
+Our conventional notion of time as a regular flow stems from the actual duration of regularly occurring processes, such as the sun and moon rising and setting, or sand falling in an hourglass.
 Therefore, time, the time of the clock we all know, is merely an abstract concept, just like space is.
-No time and no space (or spacetime) exist as concrete entities: just places understood as the actualization of processes in the guise of situated matter (or energy, fields, objects, etc.) having a certain duration, truly exist.
-Substantial extension, duration and localization of the actualized entity are seamlessly entangled in place: ‘the where’, ‘the when’ and ‘the what’ of an entity – which results from ‘the why’ and ‘the how’ of certain processes – are intermeshed and interdependent forming one encompassing unity, to which a subject – ‘the who‘ -, if present, also partecipates.
-No division of such unitary presentation is possible out of epistemological interpretations.
-Moreover, with respect to the overall temporal character of reality, it is out of the original duration of a process, from which an entity emerges as a realized possibility, that other determinations of time with respect to place are possible: I’m thinking of the relations of succession between the different entities-place that constitute reality.
-Then, with respect to reality, duration, besides guaranteeing the permanence of an entity – or its transitory being – also enables us to understand the relations of succession between different entities.
+Time and space (or spacetime) do not exist as concrete entities: just places understood as the actualization of processes in the guise of situated matter (or energy, fields, objects, etc.) having a certain duration, truly exist.
+The actualized entity’s extension, duration, and localization are inextricably linked in place, encompassing ‘the where’, ‘the when’, and ‘the what’(or ‘the who’) of an entity, which arise from ‘the why’ and ‘the how’ of certain processes.
+No division of such unitary presentation is possible out of epistemological, a posteriori, interpretations.
+Furthermore, with respect to the overall temporal character of reality (that we often misplace for absolute time), it is out of the original duration of a process, from which an actual entity emerges as a realized possibility, that other determinations of time with respect to place are possible giving the way to relations of succession between the different entities-place that constitute reality.
+Duration guarantees the permanence of an entity, or its transitory being, and allows us to understand the relations of succession between different entities.

 4. Rethinking the concepts of space and place

 Image 9: The fundamental character of reality allows us to recognize places as bounded entities emerging from an ocean of indistinct processes.
 In this image – which I have elaborated on the base of two different paintings, ‘Number 1’, by Jackson Pollock, 1949, and ‘Omaggio a Pollock’, by Antonio Montanaro, 2009 – the contour of Pollock’s face stands out – it emerges, properly – as a distinct place from an infinite ocean of lines-as-indistinct processes in the background.
+This question is intimately connected with the conception of place as revelation of Being (see the article Being as Place: Introduction to Metaphysics).

-Image 10: Seeing the Invisible; ‘Archi-textures’: A Space Syntax, 1998 – 2008, Alessandro Calvi Rollino Architetto.
+Image 10: Seeing the Invisible; Archi-textures: A Space Syntax, 1998 – 2008, Alessandro Calvi Rollino Architetto.
 With these series of studies, I considered the possibility to conceive architecture from a constitutive fabric of relations between the perceiving subject and the physical environment around the subject.
 These relations – interconnected processes or events – define a three-dimensional texture reified by means of metallic wires (in the example above), cotton threads, or even spaghetti, strands, etc. In this web of reified relations, the interplay of the perceiving subject with the physical objects around the subject constitutes the environment as a unified whole.
 Similarly to the situation represented in the Image 9, above, it is out of such relations and processes (physical, biological, social and symbolic processes) that reality emerges in the guise of a place or a concrete system of places, and architecture may emerge as well, as one of such places, whenever it passes from the abstract, symbolic spatial domain of the project to the concrete realm of its realization.
 For further details, see the video Chōra

 Notes